-Start your 'Normandy Beaches Private Tour' visiting the landing beaches one by one.
-The first ones are Courseulles Sur Mer and Croix Lorraine where more than 14,000 Canadian soldiers stormed its 8-kilometre stretch.
-Later, at Croix sur Lorraine, you will be able to visit the de Gaulle’s memorial in a beautiful park by the sea.
+Start your 'Normandy Beaches Private Tour' visiting the every one of the landing beaches.
+You will reach the first one, Courseulles Sur Mer and Croix Lorraine where more than 14,000 Canadian soldiers stormed its 8-kilometre stretch.
+Later, at Croix sur Lorraine, you will be able to visit the de Gaulle’s memorial in a beautiful park with a view to the sea.

-Continue to Arromanches which is renowned for its artificial “Mulberry” harbour, known as “Port Winston”.
-Its remains are both impressive and moving and a reminder of the remarkable technical feat of taking 600,000 tonnes of concrete and equipment across the Channel in wartime to serve as a base for Allied troops.
+Continue to Arromanches, renowned for its artificial “Mulberry” harbour, known as “Port Winston”.
+Its remains are both impressive and a reminder of the remarkable technical feat of taking 600,000 tonnes of concrete and equipment across the Channel in wartime to serve as a base for Allied troops.
 If you wish, visit the Arromanches 360 circular cinema.